The following is a comprehensive guide to influencer marketing.

-This clip shows what influencer marketing was like back in 1987.
-Disney paid the Super Bowl Champion Quarterback $75,000, (the equivalent of nearly $164,000 today) to deliver a message about its brand to tons of family households who tuned in for the game.
+This is what influencer marketing looked like back in 1987.
+Disney paid the Super Bowl Champion Quarterback $75,000, (the equivalent of nearly $164,000 today) to deliver a message about its brand to tons of family households who tuned in for the big game.

-With Super Bowl champ quarterbacks carrying on the tradition every year, except 2005, we’d guess it’s been pretty effective.
+With Super Bowl champ quarterbacks carrying on the Disney-endorsement tradition every year, (except 2005), we’d guess the influencers (star quarterbacks) have been pretty effective.

-The practice of influencer marketing has been around a long time, being a calculated 'word-of-mouth' strategy; it's the medium and voices through which brand messages are now being delivered, however, that has changed a lot.
+The practice of influencer marketing has been around a long time, what's evolved is the platform and type of influencer through which brand messages are now being delivered.

-Brands still use celebrities for endorsements, but social media stars, who are closely followed by a large online audience, have the advantage of seeming more relatable to the general population and are the newest kind of influencer brands are rushing to partner with.
+Brands still use celebrities for endorsements, but social media stars, (who are closely followed by a large online audience), are the newest kind of influencer brands are rushing to partner with, having the advantage of seeming more relatable to the general population, and thus more influential.

-Historically, influencers used to be public figures, celebrities and athletes only as seen in the example above.
-This made sense because until recently, they were the only ones who had access to channels that reached a mass audience.
+Historically, influencers used to be public figures, celebrities and athletes as seen in the example above.
+This made sense because up until recently, they were the only ones who were featured on channels that reached a mass audience.

 But the widespread adoption of social media and accessibility to broadcast technology has changed all of this.

-- They probably have at least 2,000 followers; however, 10,000 followers is usually the threshold to be considered a micro-influencer. (did you know micro influencers typically produce a lot more engagement than influencers with larger followings?).
+- They have at least 2,000 followers; however, 10,000 followers is usually the threshold to be considered a micro-influencer. (and micro influencers typically produce a lot more engagement than influencers with larger followings).

-- Look for the #ad hashtag or a disclaimer; “This content was sponsored by..” to see if they have partnered with brands before.
+- They have used the hashtag #ad or #spon with a disclaimer; “This content was sponsored by..” to see if they have partnered with brands before.

-- You can use platforms like Reelio that have search functions for influencers and let influencers pitch you.
+- Find them on platforms like Reelio that have search functions for influencers.